 No Bullshit, “BS” stands for “Boys of Straits”, which may sound mildly homophobic, but the origins draw from the phenomenon that put the Malay Peninsula on the map centuries ago.
 The Malay Peninsula sits conveniently between China and the Indian Ocean, two areas abundant in dispersed and varying resources and commodities that different powers and civilisations traded with each other between the 11th and 17th centuries across the sea.
 This network of trade was named “Indian Ocean Trade” and the island of Sumatra and the Malay Peninsula played a key role in its flow.
 The natural advantage of Indian Ocean Trade in economic terms was predictable winds that merchant ships used to make planned voyages.
 Sailors would know when was the right time to sail to e.g. Indonesia to pick up spices or pepper and when the right time to sail to e.g. Africa to pick up ivory or timber.

 Enough with the history, the “Boys of Straits” name makes reference to that era, eluding to an upbringing on the most sought-after shipping lane on the planet.
-If their home is less of a big deal in modern times, fangroups frequently refer to earlier times when their city or region was at its economic and political height.
-Our piece on Hansa Rostock explains this phenomenon well, and in a way you can draw many comparisons between Johor Darum Ta’zim and Hansa Rostock.
-Both identify stronger with region and state rather than just one city (JDT’s blue and red colour scheme refer to the state flag).
-Both with historic dependence on maritime trade.
-And both with fangroups using piratical imagery to identify themselves.
+If their home is less of a big deal in modern times, fan groups frequently refer to earlier times when their city or region was at its economic and political height.
+Our piece on Hansa Rostock explains this phenomenon well, and in a way you can draw many comparisons between Johor Darum Ta’zim FC and Hansa Rostock.
+Both identify stronger with region and state rather than just one city (JDT’s blue and red colour scheme refers to the state flag).
+Both have historic dependence on maritime trade.
+And both have fan groups using piratical imagery to identify themselves.
 The rebellion, counter-culture, barbarity and criminality we associate with pirates make them excellent choices for Ultras to use when designing logos and Aufkleber to convey the message “We Don’t Give A Fuck”.